I am so excited to have with me today the very talented debut author, S.A. Check for virtual coffee. 🙂

 remember still pounding out work on an electronic typewriter and I’m fascinated

-we’ve made and I’m excited where we’re going.
+by the advances we’ve made and I’m excited where we’re going.
 Ebooks are a wondrous thing and being able to

 download books to my devices whenever and wherever I want really has changed